 The Archaeological Museum

-Okay, this is the only paid activity on our list!
+Okay, this is the only paid activity on our list of things to do in Sofia!
 This very unassuming-looking museum is definitely worth a visit.
 From the outside, the building, which was built in 1494 as a mosque gives no hint of the treasures inside.

 You will recall from our first post about Bulgaria, that Bulgaria has a very long and rich history of civilization and many of the world’s oldest and finest gold artefacts from the Thracians were found here.
 Well this museum is the opportunity to see them.